research-centre-rez/RodGrowth_database/README.md

 # RodGrowth_database

 A modular backend pipeline designed for automated research data processing, database maintenance, and data cleaning.
-This system is built to process Excel datasets (specifically `RustDD_Data`), resolve missing physical coordinates, and eliminate duplicate pattern sample variants, preparing the data for further interactive visualization and organizational GUI integration.
+This system is built to process Excel datasets (specifically `RustPP_Data`), resolve missing physical coordinates, and eliminate duplicate pattern sample variants, preparing the data for further interactive visualization and organizational GUI integration.

 ## Features